florencemezino/i-am-florence/Testing.md

 -
 -

-3. Graph for skills set
+3. Porgressbar for skills set
 - Go to "Expertise" from a desktop
 -
 -